osawa-naotaka/unisearch/example/nuxt/02.preindexed/README.md

 # Deploy the generated ".output/public" directory to your HTTP server
 ```

-## Integration Guide: StaticSeek with Nuxt
+## Integration Guide: staticseek with Nuxt

 ### 0. Creating the Post Index Page